SirYancy/computer-apps/book/ch5-spreadsheets/4_tutorial-functions-charts.md

 TUTORIAL 4 - Functions and Basic Charts
 =======================================

+<iframe width="560" height="315" src="https://www.youtube.com/embed/p7BtCknQruk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-It's not time to look at how we can visualize data.
+It's now time to look at how we can visualize data.
 Let's create some charts!

 For this tutorial, we'll look at some basic charting as well as some